-Withdrawal from a class after a ten day period results in a withdrawal/failure for that class.
+Withdrawal from a class results in a withdrawal/failure for that class.
 All course changes do result in a fee change.
-If for some reason a course change is approved after 10 days, there will be no refunds.

 Announcements

 All students should listen and watch for daily Student Services announcements, check the school website, and read the monthly newsletter.
 The Student Services staff is available to answer questions.